“Winter, a lingering season, is a time to gather golden moments, embark upon a sentimental journey and enjoy every idle hour.”

 You can hygge up your home with candles, books and of course flowers and other botanical offerings of the season.

-Here’s a few ideas for hygge with flowers
+Here’s a few ideas for hygge with plants and flowers

 Hygge is all about being with the season, embracing it, going slow and creating beautiful and cosy aesthetics to warm the soul.
 Forage where you can or choose seasonal flowers and botanics when at the florist.
 They’ll know what’s in season, it’s usually cheaper and in abundance.